Tahnin-Mashruba/E-Commerce-Sales-Analysis/README.md

 ## 🚀 How to Use
 1. **Download the .pbix file** and open it in Power BI Desktop.
 2. *Connect your data source* (update credentials if needed).
 3. *Explore the interactive dashboard* using filters and slicers.

+## 📢 Contact
+For questions or improvements, feel free to open an *Issue* or submit a *Pull Request*.